oras-project/oras/docs/proposals/formatted-output.md

 ## FAQ

-- Why not consider extending the existing `--output` flag to enable JSON formatted output?
+- Why choose to use `--format` flag to enable JSON formatted output instead of extending the existing `--output` flag?

-`--output` has been used in other oras commands like `oras pull`, `oras manifest fetch` to output the file directory or file, it will be a breaking change if we extend the
+ORAS follows the [GNU](https://www.gnu.org/prep/standards/html_node/Option-Table.html#Option-Table) design principles.
+ORAS uses `--output` to output a file or directory and uses `--format` to format the output into JSON or using the given Go template.
+Popular tools like Docker, Podman, and Skopeo also follow this kind of design principles in the similar formatted output feature.

-`--output` flag to enable JSON formatted output.
+In addition, it will be a breaking change if we extend the `--output` flag to enable JSON formatted output.

 - Why ORAS chooses [Go template](https://pkg.go.dev/text/template)?

-[Go template] is a powerful method to customize output you want It allows users to manipulate the output format of certain commands.
+Go template is a powerful method to customize output you want It allows users to manipulate the output format of certain commands.
 It provides access to data objects and additional functions that are passed into the template engine programmatically.
 It also has some useful libraries that have strong functions for Go’s template language to manipulate the output data, such as [Sprig](https://masterminds.github.io/sprig/).